tkyjovsk/keycloak/testsuite/performance/README.md

 There is a docker-based solution for monitoring of CPU, memory and network usage per container.
 (It uses CAdvisor service to export container metrics into InfluxDB time series database, and Grafana web app to query the DB and present results as graphs.)

-- To enable run: `mvn verify -Pmonitoring-on`
+- To enable run: `mvn verify -Pmonitoring`
-- To disable run: `mvn verify -Pmonitoring-off[,delete-monitoring-volumes]`.
+- To disable run: `mvn verify -Pmonitoring-off[,delete-monitoring-data]`.
 By default the monitoring history is preserved.
-If you wish to delete it enable the `delete-monitoring-volumes` profile when turning monitoring off.
+If you wish to delete it enable the `delete-monitoring-data` profile when turning monitoring off.

-To view monitoring dashboard open Grafana UI at: `http://localhost:3000/`.
+To view monitoring dashboard open Grafana UI at: `http://localhost:3000/dashboard/file/resource-usage-combined.json`.